BERT Goes Shopping: Comparing Distributional Models for Product Representations: Methods

 \subsection{Prod2vec: a Baseline Model}

-We benchmark ProdBERT against the industry standard~\textit{prod2vec}~\cite{Grbovic15}.
+We benchmark Prod2BERT against the industry standard~\textit{prod2vec}~\cite{Grbovic15}.
 More specifically, we train a CBOW model with negative sampling over shopping sessions~\cite{Mikolov2013EfficientEO}.
 Since the role of hyperparameters in~\textit{prod2vec} has been extensively studied before~\cite{CasellesDupr2018Word2vecAT}, we prepare embeddings according to the best practices in~\citet{BianchiSIGIReCom2020} and employ the following configuration: $window=15$, $iterations=30$, $ns\_exponent=0.75$, $dimensions=[48, 100]$.
+While~\textit{prod2vec} is chosen because of our focus on the quality of the learned representations -- and not just performance on sequential inference \textit{per se} -- it is worth nothing that kNN~\cite{Latifi2020SessionawareRA} over appropriate spaces is also a surprisingly hard baseline to beat in many practical recommendation settings.
+It is worth mentioning that for both \textit{prod2vec} and Prod2BERT we are mainly interested in producing a dense space capturing the latent similarity between SKUs: other important relationships between products (substitution~\cite{Zuo2020AFL}, hierarchy~\cite{NIPS2017_59dfa2df} etc.) may require different embedding techniques (or extensions, such as interaction-specific embeddings~\cite{10.1145/3366424.3386197}).